JawadSadiq01/OnBoarding-App/README.md

 npm install
 4. Start the Metro server.
 Run the Metro server, which bundles and serves your app: npm start
+# For Android:
-5. npx react-native run-android
+1. npx react-native run-android
-6. Run the application on a Simulator/Device:
+2. Run the application on a Simulator/Device:

 ## For iOS:
-Use Xcode or the command line to build and run the app on an iOS simulator or device:
+Use Xcode or the command line to build and run the app on an iOS simulator or a device:

-pod install
+1. pod install
-npx react-native run-ios
+2. npx react-native run-ios